 This event is presented BY WEST x MIDWEST, A COLLABORATION BETWEEN Black Mountain Institute, Literary Arts, The Loft’s Wordplay, and Wisconsin Book Festival.

-“In this genre-defying work, [Claudia Rankine], as she did so effectively in Citizen, combines poetry, essay, visuals, scholarship, analysis, invective, and argument into a passionate and persuasive case about many of the complex mechanics of race in this country…Rankine writes with disarming intimacy and searing honesty…A work that should move, challenge, and transform every reader who encounters it.”
+“In this genre-defying work, [Claudia Rankine], as she did so effectively in Citizen, combines poetry, essay, visuals, scholarship, analysis, invective, and argument into a passionate and persuasive case about many of the complex mechanics of race in this country…Rankine writes with disarming intimacy and searing honesty…A work that should move, challenge, and transform every reader who encounters it.”—Kirkus Reviews, starred review

-All books purchased through festival events, from Annie Bloom’s Books, BROADWAY BOOKS, Green Bean Books, or Powell’s Books support the authors and publishers who share their work at the festival and the booksellers who have worked hard to keep their businesses open during these difficult times.
-Please buy early and often and know that by purchasing books you are supporting the sustainability of the festival.
+All books purchased through festival events, FROM Annie Bloom’s Books, Broadway Books, Green Bean Books, or Powell’s Books, support the authors and publishers who share their work at the festival and the booksellers who have worked hard to keep their businesses open during these difficult times. by purchasing books from festival booksellers you are supporting the sustainability of the festival.

 Jericho Brown is author of the The Tradition (Copper Canyon 2019), for which he won the Pulitzer Prize.
 He is the recipient of fellowships from the Guggenheim Foundation, the Radcliffe Institute for Advanced Study at Harvard, and the National Endowment for the Arts, and he is the winner of the Whiting Award.
 Brown’s first book, Please (New Issues 2008), won the American Book Award.
 His second book, The New Testament (Copper Canyon 2014), won the Anisfield-Wolf Book Award.
 His third collection, The Tradition won the Paterson Poetry Prize and was a finalist for the National Book Award and the National Book Critics Circle Award.
 His poems have appeared in The Bennington Review, Buzzfeed, Fence, jubilat, The New Republic, The New York Times, The New Yorker, The Paris Review, TIME magazine, and several volumes of The Best American Poetry.
 He is poetry editor at The Believer magazine and the director of the Creative Writing Program and a professor at Emory University.